ugozapad/ugozapad.github.io/_posts/2025-08-18-bullet-physics-intergation.md

 ### N. Bullet debugging.

-Bullet doesn't have separate application like PhysX or Havok, so debugging is little harder.
+Bullet doesn't have separate application for debug like PhysX or Havok, so debugging is little harder.
 But helpfuly for us we have btIDebugDraw interface.
-Interface have methods for drawing the lines, contancts and print useful information to the output.
+Interface have methods for drawing the lines, contacts and print useful information to the output.

 This is my implementation of debug drawer:
 ```cpp